georgegburns/contactspace/README.md

-# contactspace
+# contact_space

-A SDK to interact with the telefundraising software ContactSpace's API
+An SDK to interact with the ContactSpace REST APi

+# How to install

+Installed via pip:

+pip install contact_space

+# Features